What Damages Are Available to Victims of Childhood Sexual Abuse?

 According to RAINN (Rape, Abuse & Incest National Network), sexual assault is defined as unwanted, non-consensual sexual activity.
 Typically, the sexual perpetrator uses force, threats, intimidation, or humiliation to take advantage of their victims who are unwilling or unable to give consent.

 Sexually abusive behavior tends to occur most often with someone we know.
-The sexually abused survivors' immediate reactions associated with sexual assault include disbelief, fear, shock, humiliation, and self-guilt.
+The sexually abused survivors' immediate reactions to sexual assault include disbelief, fear, shock, humiliation, and self-guilt.

-Non-consensual sexual activity is a crime under the law, punishable by jail time, fines, and civil liability ending in a settlement or award.
+Non-consensual sexual activity is a crime that is punishable by jail time, fines, and legal, financial penalties ending in a settlement or award.

 According to the American Psychological Association, no typical profile exist involving sexual predators.
 Usually, abused or sexually offended innocent victims cross all cultural lines, ages, genders, educational status, and social-economical environments.

 Nine out of every ten sexual assaulters are males.
-However, females also commit inappropriate sexual assault.
+However, females also commit indecent sexual assault.

-Nearly all individuals at sexually assault children knew their victims before the abuse occurred.
-Most sexual predators were in a position of power or trust within the family, community, religious organization, or youth group.
+Nearly all individuals who sexually assault children knew their victims before the abuse occurred.
+In addition, most sexual predators had authoritative power or were trusted by the family, community, religious organization, or youth group.

 Statistics show that child sexual assault involving strangers is extremely rare.